 Cats are very clean, and they prefer their litterboxes to be kept clean as well.
 Scoop Fluffy’s box out daily, and change the litter every week or so.

 Although Fluffy would probably choose naptime over coming to see us, she’ll be much healthier—and therefore more comfortable—with proper veterinary care.
 Keep up with your furry friend’s appointments, and stay up to date with her parasite control.
 Also, make an appointment right away if you notice any signs of sickness.

 Cats are fairly independent, but they aren’t completely autonomous.
 Fluffy will get bored and anxious if she is stuck in a dark, quiet house with nothing to do!
 Keep your furball happy, purring, and comfortable by providing her with small comforts like toys, beds, cat furniture, and window views.
 This doesn’t have to cost much money.
 Many kitties are just as happy with a cardboard box or paper grocery bag as they would be with a pet tent or tunnel.

 Kitties are notoriously frisky, and they do have a knack for mischief.
 At some point, your furball will do something that irks you.
 She may scratch your sofa, knock something off that table she isn’t supposed to be on, or fall asleep on your laptop.
 Never punish your feline friend for these mishaps.
 She’s just following her instincts!
 Instead, focus on rewarding Fluffy for being good.

-Please contact us, your Norwalk, CA pet hospital, for all of your dog’s veterinary care needs.
-We’re here for you!
+Please contact us, your Norwalk, CA vet clinic, for all of your pet’s veterinary care needs.
+We’re here to help!